MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-management-and-deployment.md

 ---
-title: Machine learning model management
+title: MLOps machine learning model management
 titleSuffix: Azure Machine Learning
 description: Learn how to deploy, manage, track lineage, and monitor your models by using machine learning operations (MLOps) with Azure Machine Learning.
 services: machine-learning